marchantweb/vue-ricochet/README.md

 </ricochet-container>
 ```

 You can also pass additional configuration parameters as a `config` object.
 To see a list of available options, see the [vue-container](#) documentation.
+These will override any global configuration options.

 ```html
 <ricochet-container :config="config">